mikejac/node-red-contrib-google-smarthome/README.md

   `Use Google Login`: If enabled, use the Google login authentication.

-  `Login Client ID`: If Google Login is enabled, the client id you gained from the *Google Sign-In* integration.
+  `Login Client ID`: If Google Login is enabled, the client ID you gained from the *Google Sign-In* integration.

   `Authorized emails`: If Google Login is enabled, The email addresses authorized to log in.